 Who this is for

-Team leads, ops folks, founders past the first 5 hires, and anyone who has been told “you own knowledge management” without being given a system.
+Team leads, ops folks, founders past the first five hires, and anyone who has been told “you own knowledge management” without being given a system.
 Especially useful if your team already pays for Claude Team or Enterprise and the shared Projects feature is sitting idle.

 When to reach for it

 Reach for it when at least three teammates ask the same context-heavy question more than twice a month, when onboarding requires “ask Sarah” too often, or when you keep re-pasting the same brand or product context into individual chats.
-Skip it if your team is under three people — direct messages are still faster.
+Skip it if your team is under three people; direct messages are still faster.

 Before you start